opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_navigating_the_catalog/catalog.rst

 It is possible to filter:

 - by textual research, using the search bar
-- by geographic area, using the mini map
+- by geographic area, using the geographic filter
 - by metadata, using the available metadata-based filters

 Using the search bar